Help Me: Feeling You’re Not Good Enough For Someone Else

 Medically reviewed by Melissa Guarnaccia, LCSW

-Updated April 11, 2024by BetterHelp Editorial Team
+Updated October 18, 2024by BetterHelp Editorial Team

-Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Do you ever feel like you're not good enough to someone else or like you can't meet their expectations?
 If so you aren't alone.
-“I’m not good enough” can be a feeling that many people experience at some point, whether because their self-esteem took a hit or because they’ve always tended to experience negative thoughts.
+“I’m not good enough” can be a feeling that many people experience at some point, whether because their self-esteem took a hit or else because they’ve always tended to experience negative thoughts.

 Human beings are social creatures by nature, for whom the opinions of those around us can feel incredibly important, especially when it comes to our relationship with our friends, family, and other important people in our lives.
 It can be easy to believe untrue thoughts like "I’m not good enough,” especially after experiencing unrequited love or some other type of rejection.
-There are many factors that can contribute to feeling like you aren't good for someone.
+There are many factors that can contribute to feeling like you aren't good for someone else.
 When you learn how to identify the problem, you may find that you can overcome feelings of low self-worth and emerge stronger than before.

 Getty/AnnaStills